vconceicao/linux_server_configuration/README.md

 Install and configure PostgreSQL:
 `sudo apt-get install postgresql`
 After installing PostgreSQL database server, remote access mode is disabled by default for security reasons.
-Double checked configurations to not allow remote connections in the database
+It's better double check the configurations to not allow any remote connections in the database
 `sudo nano /etc/postgresql/9.1/main/pg_hba.conf`

 Create a new database user named catalog that has limited permissions to your catalog application database.
 postgres=# `CREATE ROLE catalog WITH LOGIN PASSWORD 'catalog';`
 postgres=# `ALTER ROLE catalog CREATEDB;`

 Database 'catalogdb' created